Laura Whitehorn

-Laura Jane Whitehorn (born April 1945) is an American activist who participated in the 1983 United States Senate bombing and was imprisoned 14 years in federal prison.
+Laura Jane Whitehorn (born April 1945) is an American activist who participated in the 1983 United States Senate bombing and was imprisoned for 14 years in federal prison.
 In the 1960s, she organized and participated in civil rights and anti-war movements.

 Early days

 Born in Brooklyn, New York, Whitehorn holds a master's degree from Brandeis University.
 After working as an organizer for Students for a Democratic Society (SDS), Whitehorn became a member of the Weathermen/The Weather Underground organization in 1969.
 She traveled with them to Havana, Cuba as part of the organization's instruction in the ideology of Marxism and urban warfare, visiting one of the camps established by Soviet KGB Colonel Vadim Kotchergine.

 "The Days of Rage"

 On October 6, of that same year, the Weathermen blew up an 1889 commemorative nine-foot bronze statue of a Chicago policeman located in Haymarket Square in Chicago, Illinois, preceding several days of street fighting between protesters and police.
 According to FBI records, the "Days of Rage" or the "National Action" rapidly degenerated into destructive riots and open confrontations with Chicago Police, leaving a vast amount of public property destroyed, including 100 shattered windows in the vicinity.
 The Weather Underground Organization (WUO) made a number of demands, primarily related to the Vietnam War.
 Whitehorn, along with approximately 55 other people, was arrested for her participation in the violence.
 A Federal Grand Jury in Chicago later returned a number of indictments charging WUO members with violation of Federal Antiriot Laws.
 The Antiriot Law charges were dropped in January 1974.